ByteworksHomeLab/spring-ai-lab/README.md

 ![IntelliJ Runtime](src/main/resources/static/intellij-runtime.png)

 ### Launch Ollama and PGVector Together Using Docker Compose for the First Time
-Now, you are ready to try out the `Docker Compose` file.
-Normally, Spring Boot `spring-boot-docker-compose` starts Docker Compose automatically, but we want to do some housekeeping first.
+Now you are ready to try out the `Docker Compose` file.
+Normally, running Spring Boot starts Docker Compose automatically because of the `spring-boot-docker-compose` library, but we want to do some housekeeping first.

 Start `Docker Compose` from the root of the project as shown: